OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 the BEM iteration; when UA is enabled, it is applied after the BEM iteration and after the skewed-wake correction.
-The UA models are not set up to support linearization, so, UA must be disabled during linearization analyses with AeroDyn coupled to FAST.
+The UA models are not set up to support linearization, so, UA must be disabled during linearization analyses with AeroDyn coupled to OpenFAST.
 The interpolation of airfoil data based on Reynolds number or aerodynamic-control setting (e.g., flaps) is not yet available in AeroDyn v15 and newer.

-The influence of the tower on the fluid flow local to the blade is based on a potential-flow and/or a tower shadow model.
+The influence of the tower on the fluid flow local to the blade is based on a potential-flow and/or a tower-shadow model.
 The potential-flow model uses the analytical potential-flow solution for flow around a cylinder to model the tower dam effect on upwind rotors.
 In this model, the freestream (undisturbed) flow at each blade node is disturbed based